RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 Purpose:
-Our purpose is to create foundations to help other victims of bots, abuse, and <href a="https://www.connecticutprotectivemoms.org/coercive-control-legislation-in-the">coercive control</a href>.
+Our purpose is to create foundations to help other victims of bots, abuse, and <href a="https://www.connecticutprotectivemoms.org/coercive-control-legislation-in-the">coercive control</a>.
+We want to save lives and help partners create systems to help online.